dalmia/Brain-Tumor-Segmentation-Keras/README.md

 Install them using [pip](https://pypi.python.org/pypi/pip).

 ## Contributing
 It would be great if someone is willing to implement the actual paper results.
 Feel free to create a Pull Request.
-If you are a beginner, you can refer to [this](https://opensource.guide/how-to-contribute/) for getting started.
+If you are a beginner, you can refer [this](https://opensource.guide/how-to-contribute/) for getting started.

 ## Support
 If you found this useful, please consider starring(★) the repo so that it can reach a broader audience.